How One Holiday Led To One Family Moving Abroad

 Returning home after 13 years was never going to be easy, which was why we hadn't done it earlier, although we had thought about it a few times.
-However, a door seemed to open to make it easier when we were introduced to a group of people from Deal.
+However, a door seemed to open to make it easier when we were introduced to a group of people from SE Kent, UK.
 We all knew that it was the next place for us to be.
 After a few visits we wasted no time in packing up and finding a new home, which we rented in the pretty conservation area of the town, across the road from the sea.
 This felt like home, as I was born in a seaside town.
 We instantly had many new friends from our new church and some of our old friends from Germany came to visit and ended up living there too.
 Although we were not back in the same town as our family, we were much nearer than before.
 Later on, my sister and family in Germany also returned to the UK after more than 30 years out there.

 Our older boys who were bi-lingual, had a new world to adapt to where everything was said and written in English, they had done all their schooling in German.
 They kept in touch with their friends in Germany and our second son went back there to live for a few years with his family.